 The VR Monitoring Decoder is used to decode (or "render") an O3A mix to stereo.
 It is designed to simulate the final output you will get within a VR experience, providing a number of different decoder styles.
 The various HRTFs provided by Rapture3D are included, as is YouTube's binaural decoder (as of late 2016).

 If you place this decoder after the O3A View Sync plugin above and enable head tracking, this can provide head tracked binaural rendering - synchronized with 360 video - while you pan sounds around in VR!

 View/ViewVR Supported Plugins

-Plugins with support in the View or ViewVR applications are:
+Plugins with support in the View or ViewVR applications via this library are:

 I/O: 16 in, 16 out

 This provides 16 channels of panning in one plugin.
 It comes into its own when controlled from the View applications.

 This provides 32 channels of panning in one plugin.
 It comes into its own when controlled from the View applications.